aditya-azad/destined/README.md

 #### TODO

 - Setting passed date on todo forwards to next year unless specified
-- `tom` for adding task to tomorrow's date
-- Color coding the tasks
 - Sorting tasks based on body, date/time, color
 - Put tasks to overdue section as soon as date AND time passes not just the date
 - Use local fonts instead of Google fonts